wavesnode/gateway-for-woocommerce/readme.txt

 == Changelog ==

+- 0.5.0
+* Made plugin compatible with new Waves wallet
+* Added a button with link to Lite Client
+* Changed attachment names, added a P in front of the number due to a bug in the new client
 - 0.4.4
 * Added Surfcash, TurtleNode and Ecop currency as static currency (conversion is skipped)
 * Added statements for static currencies with decimals value other than default (default is 8)